This article was updated 5/13/22

 Some babies will want to breastfeed weeks or months after weaning.
 Try offering your little one the breast after a bath, after a nap, or at bedtime.

 If your little one shows interest, let them feed as often as they want.
-Make sure baby latches well so that they can suck a substantial amount.
+Make sure the baby latches well so that they can suck a substantial amount of milk.

-While you’re increasing your supply, continue offering your baby supplementary milk so that he/she remains healthy and growing.
+While you’re increasing your supply, keep offering your baby formula so that they can continue to grow healthy and strong.
 Keep up with this until your milk production is substantial.

 Limit Pacifiers and Bottles